-- Exclude from the eligible population all members with evidence of end-stage renal disease (ESRD), dialysis, and nephrectomy or kidney transplant any time during the member's history through December 31 of the measurement year.
-Documentation in the medical record must include a dated note indicating evidence of ESRD, nephrectomy, kidney transplant or dialysis. - Exclude from the eligible population female members with a diagnosis of pregnancy during the measurement year. - Exclude from the eligible population all members who were admitted to a hospital during the measurement year for any stay that is at observation stay/level of care only or any stay only for boarding or bed placement; stays in a skilled nursing facility, rehabilitation center, or long term acute care facility. - Members in hospice are excluded from the eligible population. - Members receiving Palliative Care during the measurement year.
+- Exclude from the eligible population all members with evidence of end-stage renal disease (ESRD) or kidney transplant on or prior to December 31 of the measurement year.
+Documentation in the medical record must include a dated note indicating evidence of ESRD, kidney transplant or dialysis. - Exclude from the eligible population female members with a diagnosis of pregnancy during the measurement year. - Exclude from the eligible population all members who were admitted to a hospital during the measurement year for any stay that is at observation stay/level of care only or any stay only for boarding or bed placement; stays in a skilled nursing facility, rehabilitation center, or long term acute care facility. - Members in hospice are excluded from the eligible population.